Jackson, Ravens beat Jets 42-21 to clinch AFC North title

 INJURIES

-Jets: Before the game, New York placed TE Ryan Griffin (ankle) on IR. … S Jamal Adams (ankle) and CB Brian Poole (concussion) were inactive. .
+Jets: WR Jeff Smith hurt his ankle. … Before the game, New York placed TE Ryan Griffin (ankle) on IR. … S Jamal Adams (ankle) and CB Brian Poole (concussion) were inactive. .

 Ravens: OT Ronnie Stanley (concussion) was inactive.